article / Global politics

 In the same month, the International Court of Justice ruled on The Gambia's request for provisional measures, unanimously ordering Myanmar to take all measures within its power to prevent genocidal acts against the Rohingya, preserve evidence, and regularly report to the court on its compliance.
 This ruling is legally binding but lacks an enforcement mechanism.

-In 2022, the United States formally announced its determination that the violence perpetrated by Myanmar against the Rohingya constitutes genocide, becoming another country, following Canada, the Netherlands, and others, to make such a determination.
-A report from the U.S. Department of State pointed out that the Myanmar military "deliberately and systematically targeted Rohingya civilians" with the aim of "destroying the Rohingya community through violence and intimidation."
+In 2022, the United States officially announced its determination that the violence against the Rohingya in Myanmar constitutes genocide, becoming another country, following Canada, the Netherlands, and others, to make such a determination.
+The U.S. Department of State's report indicated that the Myanmar military targeted Rohingya civilians in a premeditated and coordinated manner, aiming to destroy the Rohingya community through violence and intimidation.

 Geopolitics: Global Repercussions Beyond Myanmar